aledco/Roam/RoamNotes/To Do (Today).md

 - Work on energy system
-	- Make water wheel
-		- Prevent more than one water wheel from being in the water
 	- Add uranium plant and material and structure
 	- Add electricity animations
 	- Add a cost to building power nodes